Jitin20/OpenCv/README.md

 # OpenCv
-All of my OpenCv-Pyhton projects are here:
+All of my OpenCv-Python projects are here: